But It's Better If You Do

-"But It's Better If You Do" is a song by American rock band Panic! at the Disco, released on May 1, 2006, as the third single from their debut album A Fever You Can't Sweat Out (2005).
-Taking its title from a quote said by Natalie Portman's character in the 2004 film Closer, the song was written by band members Ryan Ross, Brendon Urie and Spencer Smith, and is about being in and not enjoying the location of a strip club.
+"But It's Better If You Do" is a song by American rock band Panic! at the Disco, released on May 1, 2006, as the second single from their debut album A Fever You Can't Sweat Out (2005).
+Taking its title from a quote said by Natalie Portman's character in the 2004 film Closer, which the third single from the album, Lying Is the Most Fun a Girl Can Have Without Taking Her Clothes Off, also takes from.
+The song was written by band members Ryan Ross, Brendon Urie and Spencer Smith, and is about being in and not enjoying the location of a strip club.
 "But It's Better If You Do" failed to recreate the success the previous single "I Write Sins Not Tragedies" had in the United States but found chart prominence in Europe and Oceania, peaking at number 10 in New Zealand, number 15 in Australia and number 23 in the UK.
 The accompanying music video for the song, directed by Shane Drake, features the band performing at a masquerade-style strip club.